-Computers and other electronic devices should be locked when not in use to minimise the accidental loss or disclosure.
+Computers and other electronic devices should be locked when not in use to minimise accidental loss or disclosure.

-You must immediately inform the Head of Management Information Services and/or the Head of It Service Delivery Manager of any and all security concerns relating to the IT Systems which could or has led to a data breach as set out in the Breach Notification Policy.
+You must immediately inform the IT Service Delivery Manager and/or the Head of Management Information Services of any security concerns relating to the IT Systems which could or have led to a data breach as set out in the Breach Notification Policy.

-Any other technical problems (including, but not limited to, hardware failures and software errors) which may occur on the IT Systems shall be reported to the IT Service Delivery Manager immediately.
+Any other technical problems (including, but not limited to, hardware failures and software errors) which may occur on the IT Systems shall be reported to the IT Team immediately.